Just-Moh-it/Pckd/README.md

 1. Create a database named pckd in your chosen DBMS and note down the connection Username and Password
 1. Manually go to both the `client` and `server` folder and fill in the values in the `.env` file
 1. Open the [`server/prisma/schema.prisma`](server/prisma/schema.prisma) file and replace `postgresql` with your chosen db name.
-1. Return to the base directory and run `npm run dev` to test the app
+1. Return to base directory, and run `npm run db-init` to sync database with schema.
+1. To test if everything's working, run `npm run dev` and test the app
 1. To promote to production, run `npm run build-client` and then `npm start`

 If you have any problems following the steps, [here are the detailed instructions](docs/getting-started.md)